zenml-io/zenml/examples/github_actions_orchestration/README.md

 # 🏃 Run pipelines using GitHub Actions

 [GitHub Actions](https://docs.github.com/en/actions) is a platform that allows you to execute arbitrary software development workflows right in your GitHub repository.
-It's most commonly used for CI/CD pipelines, but using the **GitHubActionsOrchestrator** ZenML now enables you to easily run and schedule your machine learning pipelines as GitHub Actions workflows.
+It's most commonly used for CI/CD pipelines, but using the **GitHub Actions orchestrator** ZenML now enables you to easily run and schedule your machine learning pipelines as GitHub Actions workflows.

 ## 📄 Prerequisites